Honky-tonk: Origins of the establishment

 Although the derivation of the term is unknown, honky tonk originally referred to bawdy variety shows in the West (Oklahoma and Indian Territories and Texas) and to the theaters housing them.
 The earliest mention of them in print refers to them as "variety theaters" and describe the entertainment as "variety shows".
 The theaters often had an attached gambling house and always a bar.

 In recollections long after the frontiers closed, writers such as Wyatt Earp and E.C.
 Abbott referred to honky-tonks in the cowtowns of Kansas, Nebraska, and Montana in the 1870s and 1880s.
 Their recollections contain lurid accounts of the women and violence accompanying the shows.
 However, in contemporary accounts these were nearly always called hurdy-gurdy shows, possibly derived from the term hurdy-gurdy, which was sometimes mistakenly applied to a small, portable barrel organ that was frequently played by organ grinders and buskers.

-As late as 1913, Col. Edwin Emerson, a former Rough Rider commatourist-friendlyonky-tonk party in New York City.
+As late as 1913, Col. Edwin Emerson, a former Rough Rider commander, hosted a honky-tonk party in New York City.
 The Rough Riders were recruited from the ranches of Texas, New Mexico, Oklahoma and Indian Territories, so the term was still in popular use during the Spanish–American War.